ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 : The supported-freshness-mechanisms parameter lists the freshness mechanism(s) supported by the TAM.
   Details about the encoding can be found in {{freshness-mechanisms}}.
   If this parameter is absent, it means only the nonce mechanism is supported.
-  It MUST be absent if the attestation bit is clear.
+  It MUST be absent if the attestation bit is cleared.

 challenge
 : The challenge field is an optional parameter used for ensuring the freshness of attestation evidence returned with a QueryResponse message.
-It MUST be absent if the attestation bit is clear or the Passport model is used (since the token is used instead in those cases).
+It MUST be absent if the attestation bit is cleared or the Passport model is used (since the token is used instead in those cases).
   When a challenge is
   provided in the QueryRequest and Evidence in the form of an EAT is returned with a QueryResponse message then the challenge contained in this request MUST be used to generate the EAT,